 We have got the “Best paper Award” in The ACM International Conference on the Theory of Information Retrieval (ICTIR2016) for our paper “On Horizontal and Vertical Separation in Hierarchical Text Classification”. \o/ Please take a look at my posts on “From Probability Ranking Principle to Strong Separation Principle“, and “Two-dimensional separability in Hierarchical Text Classification“) for more information on […]

-Our paper "The Healing Power of Poison: Helpful Non-relevant Documents in Feedback", with Samira Abnar and Jaap Kamps, has been accepted as a short paper at The 25th ACM International Conference on Information and Knowledge Management (CIKM'16). \o/ Query expansion based on feedback information is one of the classic approaches for improving the performance of […]
+Our paper “The Healing Power of Poison: Helpful Non-relevant Documents in Feedback”, with Samira Abnar and Jaap Kamps, has been accepted as a short paper at The 25th ACM International Conference on Information and Knowledge Management (CIKM’16). \o/ [perfectpullquote align=”full” cite=”” link=”” color=”” class=”” size=”16″]Often, the only difference between a medicine and a poison is […]

 Our paper “Luhn Revisited: Significant Words Language Models”, with Hosein Azarbonyad, Jaap Kamps, Djoerd Hiemstra and Maarten Marx, has been accepted as a long paper at The 25th ACM International Conference on Information and Knowledge Management (CIKM’16). \o/ On of the key factors affecting search quality is the fact that our queries are ultra-short statements […]